opd-ai/whisp/README.md

 - ✅ **Comprehensive documentation** and implementation plan
 - ✅ **Tox State Management** with persistent file I/O and comprehensive testing
 - ✅ **Mobile UI Adaptations** with touch-optimized navigation and layouts
+- ✅ **Platform-Specific Notifications** with native OS integration and privacy controls

 ## Features